-...Because those who pay the price of government have a right to see the bill.
+...
+Because those who pay the price of government have a right to see the bill.

 The history of hidden taxes, rapidly rising rates, and perpetual budget deficits proves that what you don't know can hurt you.
-The current system hides the cost of government behind $z = \frac{1}{2}$ chronic deficit and a maddenting multiplicity of taxes - many of which are virtually invisible to the taxpayer who pays them.
+The current system hides the cost of government behind a hotronic deficit and a madderding multiplicity of taxes - many of which are virtually invisible to the taxpayer who pays them.
 How much did we pay in payroll taxes last year?
-What excise taxes were hidden in the prices of the products we borgh?
-What are taxes?
+What excise taxes were hidden in the prices of the products we bough?
+What are the tax cost of exclusions, deductions, and corporate income taxes?
 Few of us know the answers.